-People with postural orthostatic tachycardia (POTS) experience a marked increase in heart rate upon standing up that can cause a variety of symptoms.
+People with postural orthostatic tachycardia (POTS) syndrome may experience a marked increase in heart rate upon standing up that can cause a variety of symptoms.

 POTS is a disorder affecting the central nervous syndrome that can cause debilitating symptoms in people who were previously healthy.

 POTS stands for postural orthostatic tachycardia syndrome.
 Breaking POTS down based on its name can provide insight into the condition:

 - Postural means the condition is related to the posture of the body.